Which Expression Has A Value Of

 The order of operations is a set of rules that dictate the sequence in which mathematical operations must be performed to obtain the correct result.
 This is often remembered by the acronyms PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).

-- Multiplication and Division: Multiplication and division are performed from left to right.
-It's important to note that these operations have equal priority.
+3. Multiplication and Division: Multiplication and division are performed from left to right. you'll want to note that these operations have equal priority.

 Following the order of operations ensures consistency and accuracy in evaluating mathematical expressions.